MatthewWynne1/CSSE4011_Project/README.md

    - Measured by comparing fused position to camera-only and ultrasonic-only estimates

 4. **Latency KPI:**
-   - End-to-end latency < 500ms from measurement to dashboard update
+   - Image receoved every 5 seconds
    - Measured using timestamps in system logs

 5. **Visualization Quality KPI:**
-   - Dashboard updates at ≥ 5 FPS
+   - Dashboard updates every 30seconds
    - All system metrics visible and updating in real-time
    - Measured by the render time per frame (ms)
 ### Project Management